 Additional casual showrooms brighten premarket

-Although manufacturers reported a steady number of visits from retail buyers they described as significant and qualified, attendance appeared to be less than last year’s premarket as many retailers opted to wait until the Sept.
+Manufacturers said they had a steady number of visits from retail buyers they described as significant and qualified.
+Attendance appeared to be less than last year’s premarket as many retailers opted to wait until the Sept.
 15-18 Casual Market.
 The opening of six large casual showrooms on the Merchandise Mart’s 15th floor also diluted the number of attendees walking the halls on permanent showroom floors 16 and 17, and in temporary booths on the 8th floor.

 Dudley Flanders, president of Lloyd/Flanders and chairman of the International Casual Furnishings Association, said customers who visited his showroom seemed prepared for price increases and were focused on finding new designs.
 “It’s nice to talk about products and let prices fall where they may,” Flanders said.